oroinc/documentation/backend/system-configuration/index.rst

 - `ClassName::methodName` for a static method
 - `@service_id::methodName` for a method in a service

-Please note that a group configuration form can have several configurators, and they can be specified in different bundles.
+Please note that a group configuration form can have several configurators, which can be specified in different bundles.

 **Example**